cspjst/EDLIN/README.md

 + Pressing Enter finalizes the edits, incorporating any changes made using the function keys and insert mode.

-### 4. Memory Management Commands: A Testament to Hardware Constraints
+### 4. Memory Management Commands
-Some commands reveal the brutal memory limitations of the early 1980s.
+Some commands reflect the memory limitations of the early 1980s.
 The A (Append) command is a prime example.
-It was not for adding typed content, but for loading the next segment of a file from disk into RAM.
-When a file was too large for the 64KB memory limit, EDLIN would only load a portion. `[#lines]A` was a memory management tool, appending the next block of the file from disk to make it editable.
+It is not for adding typed content, but for loading the next segment of a file from disk into RAM.
+When a file was too large for the base IBM PC's 64KB memory limit, EDLIN would only load a portion. `[#lines]A` was a memory management tool, appending the next block of the file from disk to make it editable.

 ### 5. The "Incorrect DOS Version" Debacle: Redeeming Tim Paterson's Design
 One of EDLIN's most infamous quirks was its stubborn refusal to run on DOS versions other than the one it was shipped with, displaying the frustrating "Incorrect DOS version" error.
 Through implementing EDLIN myself, I've come to understand this wasn't poor engineering—it was necessary survival in an era of rapidly evolving system internals.
 Paterson's EDLIN was highly optimised to work within severe hardware constraints of the early IBM PC system.
 Unfortunately, this engineering pragmatism of system-level optimizations bound EDLIN to the version of DOS that it came with.
 Therefore, the decision to validate the execution environment was the responsible choice.
 The alternative would have been mysterious crashes and corrupted files when EDLIN encountered unexpected system layouts.

-## Implementation notes